nolar/kopf/docs/embedding.rst

 .. warning::
-    It is not recommended to run Kopf in the same event-loop with other routines or applications: it considers all tasks in the event-loop as spawned by its workers and handlers, and cancells them when it exits.
+    It is not recommended to run Kopf in the same event-loop with other routines or applications: it considers all tasks in the event-loop as spawned by its workers and handlers, and cancels them when it exits.

-    There are some basic safety measures to not cancel the tasks existed before operator startup, but that cannot be applied to the tasks spawned later due to asyncio implementation details.
+    There are some basic safety measures to not cancel tasks existing prior to the operator's startup, but that cannot be applied to the tasks spawned later due to asyncio implementation details.